Understanding blocks

 - Useful for page-specific analysis or when page boundaries are significant.

-4. Page Sections Chunking
+4. Page sections chunking

 - Combines page and section-based chunking.